meetoseh/backend/docs/db/user_touch_links.md

   - `home`: standard user home page
   - `unsubscribe`: the user is prompted with whether or not to unsubscribe from all emails (todo: break it down by type of email in extra)
+  - `share_journey`: the user is directed straight to a specific journey
-- `page_extra (text not null)`: goes to a json object which provides additional information about the state to prefill within the page, for example, if we supported deep linking to journeys, this would include the journey uid.
-For now this is always the literal value `{}`
+- `page_extra (text not null)`: goes to a json object which provides additional information about the state to prefill within the page.
+The schema depends on the page identifier:
+  - `home`: always `{}`
+  - `unsubscribe`: always `{}`
+  - `share_journey`: `{"journey_uid": "string"}` contains the uid of the specific journey the user is directed to
 - `preview_identifier (text not null)`: acts an enum for how previews of the link should generally look, i.e., the html meta tags like `og:title`.
   See https://ogp.me/.
 One of:
   - `default`: uses standard meta tags from the homepage
   - `example`: uses custom meta tags to show that we can
   - `unsubscribe`: switches title and description to indicate unsubscribing
+  - `share_journey`: switches title and description to match the journey and the person who shared the class
 - `preview_extra (text not null)`: goes to a json object which provides additional information about the preview. the schema depends on the identifier:
   - `default`: always `{}`